shellcatt/tuya-smartlife-api-node/README.md

 > Note: Use `node tuyacli` in module's root folder if not installed globally.

 > Note: The `<ID|Name>` portion is treated as a **filtering pattern** rather than a full identifier.
-Conviniently, `node cli control bulb -s off` would turn off all devices with the pattern "bulb" in their name, but use with caution.
+Conviniently, `tuyacli control bulb -s off` would turn off all devices with the pattern "bulb" in their names, but use with caution.
 _`ID` would be used for large setups, where `Name` is not applicable._